EvanKuhn/nu_unit/README.md

 Take a look at the `nu_unit_example.c` file for a slightly longer example.

-## Macro List
+## Reference

-Below is a list of all the macros included in nu_unit:
+nu_unit is composed of the following macros:

 - `nu_init()`                - Initialize nu_unit.
 Call before entering your
                                `main()` function.